 Morrin Cultural Centre & Heritage Site (Morrin Centre culturel et du patrimoine) is at 44 rue chaussée des Ecossais.
-This former prison houses the Library of the Literary and Historical Society of Québec, which was founded in 1824 by British Governor General Lord Dalhousie.
+This former prison houses the Library of the Literary and Historical Society of Québec, which was founded in 1824 by Lord Dalhousie, Governor of British of British North America.
 The library has evolved into the only English library in the city and its environs, becoming a repository for Canadiana, classic works and current publicationss.
 It also hosts cultural, literary and historical events.

 Guided tours are available.

 Hours: Library Tues. noon-8, Wed.-Fri. and Sun. noon-4, Sat.
 10-4.
 Guided tours are offered on the hour in English and on the half hour in French, mid-May through Labour Day; by appointment rest of year.
 Closed major holidays.